realcundo/nu_plugin_dcm/README.md

   the output has exactly the same number of rows as the input.
 This mode is suitable for merging tables (e.g. table of files and table of parsed dicom objects).

+## Known Limitations

+- Dicom objects without a preamble and DCIM header will fail to load.
+- PixelData is always skipped.
+For now I'm considering this to be a feature that speeds up Dicom parsing.

 ## Examples